 Many people plant just enough in the garden to eat fresh all summer and into fall but what if you want to do more?
 Maybe you want to provide enough food for your family to get through the winter.
 Or what about just enjoying the goodness of summer all year long?
 Both are fantastic ideas and easier to do than you think.
 There are several options for preserving your garden harvest.
 Some folks prefer one method over another and some combine methods depending on what they are preserving.
 Here are the main options for food preservation.

-Canning Your Harvest
+Canning Food Preservation For Your Harvest

 This is a wonderful way to enjoy the hard work of your garden throughout the year.
-Canning involves preserving food in jars with special lids.
+Canning food preservation involves preserving food in jars with special lids.
 Getting started is simple.
 Most people start out with a water bath canner and canning high acid foods such as pickles, salsa, jellies, and jams.
 Low acid foods like green beans, corn, soup or meats require a pressure canner.
 Neither method is hard it just takes some time getting to know your equipment and understanding the difference in high and low acid foods.
 The Ball Blue Book of Canning & Preserving is an excellent resource and considered the canning Bible.
-One of the big benefits of canning is if the electric goes out you don’t lose anything.
+One of the big benefits of canning food preservation is if the electric goes out you don’t lose anything.
 Check yard sale sites or Craig’s list for jars.

 Freezing Your Harvest